Past Family Days

 Alaska Stories Family Day (February 2024):

 Families discovered Alaska through storytelling!
-They met archivists, explored the Black in Alaska special exhibit, went on a scavenger hunt, created mini museum exhibits, investigated how scientists tell stories with fossils, made storybooks, told their own stories with storyknives, and more.
+They met archivists, explored the Black in Alaska special exhibit, created mini museum exhibits and discovered stories behind museum objects on display, investigated how scientists tell stories with fossils, made storybooks, told their own stories with storyknives, and more.

 A child and adult make storybooks with construction paper at a table in a museum lobby.